 |Statute of Limitations||2 years Title 10, Ch.
 81, Sec.
 8119|

 |Minimum policy limits for bodily injury & property damage||$25,000 bodily injury liability per person $50,000 bodily injury liability per accident $10,000 property damage liability per accident|

 |Minimum UIM auto insurance limits||Liability: 25/50/10 PIP: 15/30|

 As with many other states, the legislation on legal funding in Delaware prevents companies from offering financial support for any cases related to workers’ compensation, as well as filed as a result of soft tissue injury.
 In the event that you have previously applied for funding elsewhere for your case, Delaware law states that a lien will be filed, so this will need to be paid off.

 Delaware Personal Injury Law: How Does it Affect Legal Funding?

-The statute of limitations in Delaware gives a claimant 2 years from the day of the accident to take the responsible party to court following any incident which injures the claimant.
+The statute of limitations in Delaware gives a claimant 2 years from the day of the accident to take the responsible party to court following an incident that injures the claimant.
 There is little flexibility when it comes to extending this deadline.

-Unlike some other states, Delaware does not have a cap on how much compensation a plaintiff can claim for.
+Unlike some other states, Delaware does not have a cap on how much compensation a plaintiff can claim.
 This means that damages of both an economic and emotional nature can be requested in a Delaware personal injury lawsuit, with no limit to how much can be requested.